The Most Noble Fishing There Is

 Fishermen—or waterman as we are called—got intimately involved in this process about 35 years ago, after the US Food and Drug Administration approved the LAL test to screen for endotoxins.
 Until that point, those of us making a living on the sea found horseshoe crabs a bit of an occupational hazard, a nuisance.
 Their large bodies got tangled up in our nets and interfered with our daily hauls, and fish markets had no interest in them.

-But thanks to a growing body of research over LAL, which you can learn more about here, and in the video below, our attitudes changed, and we began to see that these creatures had value.
+But thanks to a growing body of research over LAL, which you can learn more about here, our attitudes changed, and we began to see that these creatures had value.

 Endotoxins are ubiquitous in nature and can trigger severe inflammatory fever reactions in patients.
 The good news is that in much the same way that many patients benefit when we donate blood and go back to our daily lives, so also bleeding the crabs provides LAL for the patients' benefit, and allows them to return to the wild unharmed.